Our History

 Kaufman and Hamaty recognized that, while small city district concerns appeared on the agendas of other statewide associations, they were often placed so far down the list of priorities that they were treated as secondary, if not overlooked altogether.
 Their goal was clear: to unite all 57 small city school districts into a strong, cohesive body that would elevate small city issues to the forefront of legislative and policy discussions.

-What began as a simple lunch meeting between Bob, Harvey, and George grew into a powerful partnership—one that laid the foundation for decades of advocacy and achievement on behalf of New York’s small city school districts.
+What began as a simple lunch meeting between Bob, Harvey, and George grew into a powerful partnership, one that laid the foundation for decades of advocacy and achievement on behalf of New York’s small city school districts.

 Small City School District Achievements

-Since its founding in 1985, the New York State Association of Small City School Districts (NYSASCSD) has been a steadfast advocate for New York’s small city schools, championing equity in education, ensuring that small city districts receive fair treatment under state law and bringing unique small city issues and solutions to policy and lawmakers.
-Over the decades, the Association has driven landmark legislative victories, advanced critical litigation, and secured millions in state resources for its member districts.
+Since its founding in 1985, the New York State Association of Small City School Districts (SCSD) has been a steadfast advocate for New York’s small city schools, championing equity in education, ensuring that districts receive fair treatment under state law and elevating the unique perspectives, challenges and innovations of small city school systems to policymakers and lawmakers.

 Legislative and Policy Milestones

-Special Services Aid: In 2002, the Association won dedicated support for Albany, Amsterdam, Troy, Newburgh, and Niagara Falls—districts remaining outside of not served by BOCES.
+Special Services Aid: In 2002, the Association won dedicated support for Albany, Amsterdam, Troy, Newburgh and Niagara Falls; districts remaining outside of not served by BOCES.
 Today, for the two small city districts that remain outside of BOCES, Albany receives $1.32 million annually and Newburgh receives $5.22 million under this aid provision.

 Real Property Tax Reform: The Association’s “Basic Shelter Exemption” concept directly informed the Governor’s STAR program, providing relief to homeowners across New York.

-IDA Reform: The Association authored Chapter 356 of the Laws of 1993, mandating the sharing of PILOT payments with school districts and ensuring district representation on IDA boards—generating tens of millions of dollars in additional revenue annually.
+IDA Reform: The Association authored Chapter 356 of the Laws of 1993, mandating the sharing of PILOT payments with school districts and ensuring district representation on IDA boards generating tens of millions of dollars in additional revenue annually.

 Litigation and Advocacy